jason-victor1/OpenAI_Text_Generator/README.md

    ```

 5. **Developed the Python Script**:
    I wrote a Python script to generate text using ChatGPT.
-The script sends a request to the OpenAI API in which it asks it to generate 5 catchy YouTube titles about email marketing tricks.
+The script sends a request to the OpenAI API, asking it to generate 5 catchy YouTube titles about email marketing tricks.
 You can find the attached script in the repository: [chatgpt.py](./chatgpt.py).

    Here's the prompt I used in the script:
    ```